Angel is currently studying for her A-levels (English, Sociology and Psychology) in the hopes of going to university next year.

 What This Theory Attempts to Explain About Romantic Relationships

-The Social Exchange theory explains why some relationships are long-lasting, and others are not.
-Thibaut and Kelly assume that social interactions are a series of exchanges; individuals in a relationship hope to earn a 'profit' at as little 'cost' of their own.
+The social exchange theory explains why some relationships are long-lasting, and others are not.
+Thibaut and Kelly assume that social interactions are a series of exchanges; individuals in a relationship hope to earn a 'profit' at as little 'cost' as their own.